movidius/ncsdk/docs/c_api/mvncOpenDevice.md

 ## Known Issues

 ## Example
-In the example below the code gets the name of the first device and then calls mvncOpenDevice to open the device and set the deviceHandle variable for use to other API calls that expect a device handle for an open device.
+In the example below, the code gets the name of the first device and then calls mvncOpenDevice to open the device and set the deviceHandle variable for use to other API calls that expect a device handle for an open device.
 ```C++
 #include <stdio.h>
 #include <stdlib.h>